 "Debt Policy" means the Debt Policy of the City and County of San Francisco.

-"Disclosure Counsel" means the law firm engaged by the City Attorney to advise the City with respect to disclosure obligations and requirements under federal securities laws.
+"Disclosure Counsel" means the law firm or law firms engaged by the City Attorney to advise the City with respect to disclosure obligations and requirements under federal securities laws.